ShivanKaul/star-spec/draft-dss-star.md

 - DeriveKeyPair(seed, info): Derive a private and public key pair deterministically from a seed and info parameter, as described in {{OPRF, Section 3.2}}.

-Finally, this specification makes use of the following shared APIs and parameters:
+Finally, this specification makes use of the following shared functions and parameters:

 - SerializeElement(element): Map input `element` to a fixed-length byte array `buf`.
 - DeserializeElement(buf): Attempt to map input byte array `buf` to an OPRF group element.